Please apply online at chadwickschool.org. Please click on the menu in the top right hand corner, then click on employment.

 Palos Verdes Peninsula, California

-Chadwick School in Palos Verdes is an independent, K-12, coeducational day school dedicated to academic excellence, the development of exemplary character, and self-discovery through experience.
+Chadwick School is an independent, K-12, coeducational day school whose Mission is to "develop global citizens with keen minds, exemplary character, self-knowledge and the ability to lead.”
 A highly educated faculty and staff bring out the best in the talented student body through active learning, challenging academics, one-on-one mentoring, unparalleled global opportunities, nationally distinguished outdoor education and community service programs, outstanding athletic opportunities, and award-winning visual and performing arts.

 Read and follow employment policies outlined in the Employee Handbook.